-A jointly controlled entity is a joint venture which involves the establishment of a separate entity.
-The Consolidated Entity's interest in the joint venture entity is accounted for in the consolidated financial statements using the equity method of accounting.
-Under this method the share of the profits or losses of the entity is recognised in the statement of comprehensive income, and the share of the movements in reserves is recognised in reserves in the statement of financial position.
+A joint venture is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.
+The Consolidated Entity's interest in the joint venture is accounted for in the consolidated financial report using the equity method of accounting.
+Under this method the share of the profits or losses of the entity is recognised in the profit or loss of the Consolidated Entity, and the share of the movements in reserves is recognised in reserves in the statement of financial position.